STEM Scholarships Available

 Our approach joins foundations in chemistry, physics and biology with excellent professors, early exposure to research, and experience-based opportunities beyond Nebraska Wesleyan’s campus.

 Interested in engineering?
 NWU Chemistry and NWU Physics offer an exciting “3+2” degree program in chemical engineering.
-Chemistry majors can spend three years at NWU and two with Columbia, Washington University or UNL, then graduate with chemical engineering bachelor’s degrees from both institutions.
+Chemistry majors can spend three years at NWU and two with Washington University or UNL, then graduate with chemical engineering bachelor’s degrees from both institutions.

 How about medicine?
 An impressive 86 percent of NWU students who take the MCAT exam succeed in entering medical school.
 Many of those students are chemistry and biochemistry degree majors.